 In 1968, the Company was formed by the merger of Mechtron Corporation with General Combustion, Inc. ("General Combustion") and Genco Manufacturing, Inc. The new entity reincorporated in Delaware in 1969 and adopted the name Mechtron International Corporation in 1970.
-In 1985, the Company began a series of acquisitions into related fields starting with the Beverley Group Ltd. ("Beverley") in the United Kingdom.
-Hy-Way Heat Company, Inc. ("Hy-Way Heat") and the Bituma Group were acquired in 1986.
+In 1985, the Company began a series of acquisitions into related fields starting with the Beverley Group Ltd. in the United Kingdom.
+Hy-Way Heat Company, Inc. and the Bituma Group were acquired in 1986.
 In 1987, the Company changed its name to Gencor Industries, Inc. and acquired Davis Line Inc. and its subsidiaries in 1988.

 In 1998, the Company entered into agreements with Carbontronics, LLC, pursuant to which the Company designed, manufactured, sold and installed four synthetic fuel production plants.
 In addition to payment for the plants, the Company received membership interests in two synthetic fuel entities.
 These derived significant cash flows from the sale of synthetic fuel and tax credits (Internal Revenue Code, Section 29) and, consequently, distributed significant cash to the Company from 2001 to 2010.
 The tax credit legislation expired at the end of calendar year 2007.
 Consequently, the four synthetic fuel plants were decommissioned.
 The plants were sold or transferred to site owners in exchange for a release of all contracted liabilities related to the removal of plants from the sites.
 Gencor's ownership in the two synthetic fuel entities ended in 2013.
+In 2020, the Company acquired the asphalt paver assets from Volvo Construction Equipment North America LLC.